 The group discovered that we enjoyed learning about different wines and how to taste and evaluate them.
 The group also found that the camaraderie that resulted made the process all the more enjoyable.
 Now, more than forty years later, we still enjoy sharing wines with friends, though with less formal presentations.
 We have no desire to be ‘wine snobs’, just knowledgeable enough to know our way around a wine store or a restaurant wine list.

-Generally, the monthly host has a theme for the tasting: Spanish Cava’s, French Bordeaux’s, a specific winery, or a comparison between wines from different regions.
+The monthly host typically has a theme for the tasting: French Bordeaux’s, a specific winery, or a comparison between wines from different regions.
 For example, tastings have compared French wines to their California counterparts or Chilean wines to South African wines.
 The goal is on value for the dollar spent.
 The shared cost of a tasting is normally between $20 and $25 per couple.
 We taste wines that we may want to go out and buy.

 Some years the first and last meetings are social events such as a barbeque or potluck dinner.
 Christmas meetings may be a dress-